crimson-knight/agentic-development-template/help/generators/templates/restful_controller.md

   # before_action and after_action accept a block as their only parameter.
   before_action do
+    # Always use this syntax for choosing which actions need to set the resource.
     only [:show, :edit, :update, :destroy] { set_{{pluralized_resource_name}} }
   end